Reena9999/JAVA/LAB 3/README.md

 * create a global variable 'length' that store the total number of enter elements

 *FUNCTION readArray()*:
-&nbsp; *  create an integer array of a large size
+* create an integer array of a large size
-&nbsp; * create an infinte loop
+* create an infinte loop
-&ensp; *  read user input
+* read user input
-&ensp; * check if the input is equal to 'exit'.
+* check if the input is equal to 'exit'.
-&emsp; If it is:
+If it is:
-&emsp; &emsp; -set 'length' as the total number of times you executed the infinte loop
+ -set 'length' as the total number of times you executed the infinte loop
-&emsp; &emsp; -exit the infinite loop
+ -exit the infinite loop
-&emsp; otherwise:
+otherwise:
-&emsp; &emsp; -continue
+-continue
-&ensp; *check if the input is an integer.
+* check if the input is an integer.
-&emsp; If it is:
+If it is:
-&emsp; &emsp;-add value to your array
+ -add value to your array
-&emsp; otherwise:
+otherwise:
-&emsp; &emsp; -print an appropriate error message.
+ -print an appropriate error message.

 *FUNCTION Mean(int array[])*:
-&nbsp; *iterate through the non-null elements of the array recieved through the parameters
+* iterate through the non-null elements of the array recieved through the parameters
-&nbsp; *add the iterating values
+* add the iterating values
-&nbsp; *return the total sum divided by 'length'
+* return the total sum divided by 'length'

 *FUNCTION Median(int array[])*:
-&nbsp; *sort the array recieved through the parameters
+* sort the array recieved through the parameters
-&nbsp; *return the middle value of the array ('length'/2)
+* return the middle value of the array ('length'/2)

 *FUNCTION Mode(int array[])*:
-&nbsp; *create an array countArray[] with size equal to 'length'
+* create an array countArray[] with size equal to 'length'
-&nbsp; *iterate through the value of the array recieved through the parameters and count how many times that value occurs in the array.
+* iterate through the value of the array recieved through the parameters and count how many times that value occurs in the array.
 Store the count in countArray.
-&nbsp; *find the maximum count value in countArray
+* find the maximum count value in countArray
-&nbsp; *return the value in 'array' corresponding to the maximum count value obtained.
+* return the value in 'array' corresponding to the maximum count value obtained.

 **FLOW CHART**
 ![lab2 drawio](https://user-images.githubusercontent.com/118504536/219005942-5941a714-a15c-4926-ba6c-4e41dd24d9d5.png)